 - 60-10.
-Suspension of joint rule change in rules.
+Suspension of joint rule -- change in rules.
 (1) A joint rule may be repealed or amended only with the concurrence of both houses, under the procedures adopted by each house for the repeal or amendment of its own rules. - (2) A joint rule governing the procedure for handling bills may be temporarily suspended by the consent of two-thirds of the members of either house, insofar as it applies to the house suspending it. - (3) Any Rules Committee report recommending a change in the joint rules must be referred to the other house.
-Any new rule or any change in the rules of either house must be transmitted to the other house for informational purposes. - (4) Upon adoption of any change, the Secretary of the Senate and the Chief Clerk of the House of Representatives shall provide the office of the Legislative Services Division: - (a) one copy of all motions or resolutions amending Senate, House, or joint rules; and - (b) copies of all minutes and reports of the Rules Committees. - 60-20.
+Any new rule or any change in the rules of either house must be transmitted to the other house for informational purposes. - (4) Upon adoption of any change, the Secretary of the Senate and the Chief Clerk of the House of Representatives shall provide the office of the Legislative Services Division: - (a) one copy of all motions or resolutions amending Senate, House,or joint rules; and - (b) copies of all minutes and reports of the Rules Committees. - 60-20.
 Reference to Mason's Manual.
-Mason's Manual of Legislative Procedure (2000) governs the proceedings of the Senate and the House of Representatives in all cases not covered by these rules. - 60-30.
+Mason's Manual of Legislative Procedure (1989) governs the proceedings of the Senate and the House of Representatives in all cases not covered by these rules. - 60-30.
 Publication and distribution of joint rules.
-(1) The Legislative Services Division shall codify and publish in one volume: - (a) the rules of the Senate; - (b) the rules of the House of Representatives; and - (c) the joint rules of the Senate and the House of Representatives. - (2) After the rules have been published, the Legislative Services Division shall distribute copies as directed by the Senate and the House of Representatives. - 60-40.
-Tenure of joint rules.
-The joint rules remain in effect until removed by a joint resolution or until a new Legislature is elected and takes office.
+(1) The Legislative Services Division shall codify and publish in one volume: - (a) the rules of the Senate; - (b) the rules of the House of Representatives; and - (c) the joint rules of the Senate and the House of Representatives.

+(2) After the rules have been published, the Legislative Services Division shall distribute copies as directed by the Senate and the House of Representatives.